ranjitlall/al-folio/_pages/about.md

 My research lies at the intersection of international political economy and international organization, with a particular focus on the performance and asssessment of international institutions and the politics of global financial regulation.
 I have also conducted research on techniques for analyzing missing data in political science and other disciplines.

 I received my PhD in Government from Harvard University and my BA in Philosophy, Politics, and Economics from the University of Oxford.
-I spent a year as a Postdoctoral Research Associate at the [Niehaus Center for Globalization and Governance](https://niehaus.princeton.edu/) at Princeton University prior to joining the London School of Economics.
+I spent a year as a Postdoctoral Research Associate at the Niehaus Center for Globalization and Governance, Princeton University prior to joining the London School of Economics.

 I have received the [Merze Tate Award](https://politicalsciencenow.com/ranjit-lall-2019-merze-tate-award-recipient/) for best dissertation in the field of international relations, law, and politics from the American Political Science Association and the [Leamer-Rosenthal Prize for Open Social Science](https://www.bitss.org/people/ranjit-lall/) from the Berkeley Initiative for Transparency in the Social Sciences.
 Before beginning my graduate studies, I worked as an economist at the Bank of England and as an editorial writer at the Financial Times.